lovebirdsx/efficiency/README.md

 # README

-Useful Command for VSCode.

-## Commands
+Some useful functions for efficiency.

+## Ask Ai In Document

+### Usage

+* Set the ai api key in the settings.
+* Select the text in active text document you want to ask the ai.
+* Run the ask ai command.
+* Answer will be shown below the selected text.

+### Supported AI

+**DeepSeek**

+* api key: `"efficiency.deepSeekApiKey": "your api key"`
+* Commands:
+    * `efficiency.askDeepSeekTalk`
+    * `efficiency.askDeepSeekReasoner`

+**Aium**

+* api key: `"efficiency.aiumApiKey": "your api key"`
+* Commands:
+    * `efficiency.askAiumGpt4o`
+    * `efficiency.askAiumGpt4oMini`
+    * `efficiency.askAiumO1`
+    * `efficiency.askAiumO1Mini`

-### Efficiency: Convert To English Punctuation
+## English & Chinese Punctuation

-Converts all punctuation to English punctuation
+* `Efficiency: Convert To English Punctuation`: Converts all punctuation to English punctuation

-### Efficiency: Convert To Chinese Punctuation

-Converts all punctuation to Chinese punctuation
+* `Efficiency: Convert To Chinese Punctuation`: Converts all punctuation to Chinese punctuation

+## Markdown Helper

-### Efficiency: Generate Markdown Table
+* `Efficiency: Generate Markdown Table`:

-Convert selected text to a Markdown table or generate a default table.
+Convert selected text to a Markdown table or generate a default table. eg.

-eg.

-`Name, Age` Will change to below
+Select Text `Name, Age`, Will change to below
 ``` text
 | Name | Age |
 | ---- | --- |
 |      |     |
 ```

+## File Merge
-### Efficiency: Create Merge Config File

-Create a merge config file for the `Merge Paths To Single File` command.
+* `Efficiency: Create Merge Config File`: Create a merge config file for the `Merge Paths To Single File` command.

-### Efficiency: Merge Paths To Single File

-Merge all paths in the config file to a single file.
+* `Efficiency: Merge Paths To Single File`: Merge all paths in the config file to a single file.